 - Make sure your dog gets enough exercise before you leave, so he will sleep while you’re gone.
 Dogs typically spend 50% of their time sleeping and 30% of their time lounging, which leaves 20% of their time for activities, according to akc.org.

-Other Tips to Stop Dog Barking While You’re Away
+Other Tips on How to Stop Dog Barking When Left Alone

 Do bark collars work for separation anxiety?